CumulusNetworks/docs/content/cumulus-linux-515/System-Configuration/Authentication-Authorization-and-Accounting/RADIUS-AAA.md

 weight: 190
 toc: 4
 ---
-Cumulus Linux provides add-on packages to enable <span class="a-tooltip">[RADIUS](## "Remote Authentication Dial-In User Service")</span> users to log into the switch transparently with minimal configuration.
+Cumulus Linux provides add-on packages to enable <span class="a-tooltip">[RADIUS](## "Remote Authentication Dial-In User Service")</span> users to log into the switch with minimal configuration.
 There is no need to create accounts or directories on the switch.
 Authentication uses PAM and includes login, `ssh`, `sudo` and `su`.

 ## Install the RADIUS Packages